monsoonmaelstrom/book2/book2.md

 “I’m still alive, so I’d say my assessment of my capabilities was spot on.”

-“I suspect you got lucky,” she says watching me closely.
+“I suspect you got lucky,” she says, watching me closely.
 “Ah.
 There it is.
 You agree.”

 “No. I didn’t get ‘lucky.’
 I made a decision based on a solid understanding of the risks, and I survived.
 As I anticipated.”
 This is true.